T-Vine/T-Vine/README.md

 Thank you for reading this!

-Recent Things I've Been Working On (not yet public):
+Things I'm planning/working on:
-- Visualizing the Mandelbrot set, and general research into complex numbers.
+- Visualizing the Mandelbrot set and other fractals.
-- Using AI to scrape large data sets, hopefully ones relating to healthcare to examine this.
+- An algorithm for creating Lagrange polynomials.
-- Visualizing Flow Fields
+- Visualizing Flow Fields.
+- Machine Learning/AI